-Sarah Palin, covid-positive and unvaccinated, again dines at restaurant, flouting New York health measures
+Sarah Palin, coronavirus-positive and unvaccinated, again dines at restaurant, flouting New York health measures

 But Palin’s positive test over the weekend did not stop her from dining around Manhattan, defying the self-isolation guidelines.
 On Tuesday night, Palin signed autographs and took selfies with people as she dined outdoors at Campagnola, another Italian restaurant on the Upper East Side, according to Gothamist.

 “You could see everyone was side-eyeing her,” resident Ashley Foley told the outlet.
 “Everyone had read the story about her going to Elio’s and getting a positive coronavirus test.
-She was very top of mind if you live on the Upper East Side.”
+She was very top-of-mind if you live on the Upper East Side.”

 She drew as much attention when she returned to Elio’s on Wednesday night.
-Video shows her being rushed into an SUV as a reporter asks her questions about dining in public while covid-positive.
+Video shows her being rushed into an SUV as a reporter asks her questions about dining in public after having tested positive.

-It remains unclear whether the restaurant will face renewed scrutiny over allowing Palin to return days after she tested positive for covid.
+It remains unclear whether the restaurant will face renewed scrutiny over allowing Palin to return days after she tested positive.

 Read more: